Unity, GDPR and Data Privacy – FAQ

-Unity Ads provides an SDK designed to help you achieve GDPR compliance (see the section below for more information), as well as the Unity Data Privacy Plug-in for customers not showing Unity ads.
+Unity provides an ad integration designed to help developers achieve GDPR compliance (see the section below for more information), as well as the Unity Data Privacy Plug-in for customers not showing Unity Ads (for example, a publisher using Unity Analytics but not Unity Ads).
 Additionally, Unity provides other resources to Unity game developers and publishers so they can provide players with a simple way to learn about and set their Data Privacy option.
 Unity also works closely with other partners to ensure they are aware of these resources.

 How are players able to opt-out of data collection?

 What happens if a player opts-out of data collection?

 The player’s data is deleted and the player only sees non-targeted ads or ads based solely on contextual data.

 Are players able to opt-in or opt-out of data collection at any time?